 Congratulations!
 You've successfully defended your thesis/project.
 Most departments encourage – and some require – you to submit it to the U of A's open access digital repository ScholarWorks@UARK.
-For information about the submission process, see these guidelines.
+For information about the submission process, see Submission Process.
 Be aware that this repository will make your work directly available to anyone, anywhere with an internet connection unless you apply an embargo.

 Whereas an embargo limits discoverability and accessibility, it also safeguards research and creative work which you are not yet ready to release to the public.
 Should you apply an embargo?
 If so, how long should it last?
 One year?
 Three years?
 Indefinitely?
 Consider the following factors.